abuharsky/BBQer/README.md

 Let's begin!

 What's is the main problem for Low&Slow smoking?!
-Right, it is take too many hours!
+Right, it takes too many hours!
 You need to constantly maintain temperature level and smoke density.

+For maintaining constant temperature you need to always change an airflow using damper.

+So, airflow provide the main heat and smoke transfer from burning wood and charcoals to the meat.